About the Journal

 - Studies on Colors & Dyes

 - Aestethics of Textile

-Textile Finishing and Care
+- Textile Finishing and Treatment

-Fashion Designing & Marketing
+- Fashion Designing & Marketing

 - Nanotechnology in textile Research

 Review processing is performed by the editorial board members of Journal of Fashion Technology & Textile Engineering or outside experts; at least two independent reviewers approval followed by editor approval is required for acceptance of any citable manuscript.
 Authors may submit manuscripts and track their progress through the online tracking system, hopefully to publication.